qexat/garnet/README.md

    amounts are implementation defined)
  * Evaluating an expression that is not mathematically defined (ie, div by 0)
- * Evaluating an expression that is not mathematically defined
  * Casting a numeric value into a value that can't be represented by the target type (either directly or via `static_cast`)
  * Attempting to modify a string literal or any other const object